Breast Reconstruction (Flap Based)

 Latissimus Dorsi Flap Reconstruction in NJ

-Latissimus dorsi flap reconstruction is a breast reconstruction procedure that uses fat, muscle, and skin from the upper back ( latissimus dorsi muscle) to rebuild the breast shape after a mastectomy.
+Latissimus dorsi flap reconstruction is a breast reconstruction procedure that uses fat, muscle, and skin from the upper back (latissimus dorsi muscle) to rebuild the breast shape following breast cancer and mastectomy.
 Your latissimus dorsi muscle is one of the largest muscles in your body, which is located just below your shoulder and behind your armpit.
-I use a large flap from this area to rebuild your chest in order to create a more natural-looking breast shape.
+I use a large flap from this area to rebuild your chest and breast mound in order to create a more natural-looking breast to enhance your feminine features after breast cancer.

 Latissimus Dorsi Flap Reconstruction Before and After